japrada/TestChallenge/README.md

 ```
 IMPORTANT: in the 'META-INF/MANIFEST.mf' file you must put the corresponding main client or server class before executing the .jar creation.

-## 5. Execution of the server and client applications.
+## 5. Execution of the server and client applications

 To start the server, from the directory that contains the server .jar execute the following command: